-The database used in this work comes from a survey made with textile retail businessmen.
-Initially, each considered record is a store that answered the survey (634 stores) and each attribute is equivalent to a survey field (totalizing 71).
+(totalizing 71).
 Due to different reasons, some survey fields were not filled, generating a database with great percentage of missing data (23,5%) and 0% of records completely filled.
-Among these data, it was verified that the field related to the store annual <income> contains a great absence percentage (33%).
-As a result of the importance of this field information to obtain the stores profile, the classification process in this work intends to estimate the income interval to which its values belong.
+Among those data, it was verified that the field related to the store annual <income> contains a great absence percentage (33%).
+As a result of this field information importance to obtain the stores profile, the classification process in this work intends to estimate the income interval to which its values belong.